 Cloud service and managed storage providers offer valuable IT solutions for businesses of all sizes.
-Originally thought of as more for personal and less for business, cloud and managed storage for business is following in the footsteps of many personal technolgies adapted for business.
+Originally thought of as more for personal and less for business, cloud and managed storage for business is following in the footsteps of many personal tech. adapted for business (you can check this lead conversion squared review to get started on that).
 Many businesses can benefit from comprehensive cloud services – hosted applications, Infrastructure as a Service and more – and the transition often begins with data storage needs.

 The first benefit, and perhaps most important in the minds of many business owners, is the cost advantage.
 Cloud storage is generally more affordable because providers distribute the costs of their infrastructure and services across many businesses.